 The sensor design for this latest generation of transducers utilizes the state-of-the-art MEMS technologies.
-In this design the front end of the sensor is intended to withstand both the high temperatures and the extreme environments throughout its lifetime, with an opportunity to locate the electronics (if needed) some distance This approach enables the sensor to awav. achieve high reliability under extreme operating There is no maintainability conditions. associated with this design approach since everything, including the entire sensing network, is enclosed and hermetically sealed within the transducer assembly.
-The leadless modular 2Massachusetts Institute of Technology Cambridge, MA 02139 USA building block packaging approach used in this design, together with the use of the SOI technology for the fabrication of piezoresistive sensors, is intended to enhance transducer performance characteristics and to keep the cost of these transducers down.
+In this design the front end of the sensor is intended to withstand both the high temperatures and the extreme environments throughout its lifetime, with an opportunity to locate the electronics (if needed) some distance 2MIT Room 31265 60 Vassar Street Cambridge, Mass 02139 USA away.
+This approach enables the sensor to achieve high reliability under extreme operating There is no maintainability conditions. associated with this design approach since everything is enclosed and hermetically sealed within the transducer assembly.
+The transducer is designed to function without any maintenance.
+The modular building block approach used in this design together with the use of the SOI fabrication of piezoresistive sensors is intended to enhance transducer performance characteristics and to keep the cost of these transducers down.

-Significant improvements to gas turbines require better instrumentation for both development and operation.
-In particular, the ability to measure steady state and time varying pressure at high temperatures in the operational engine environments is an enabling technology for: 1) afterburners free from acoustic screech and rumble, 2) improvement in stability of compressors through the anticipation and suppression of surge and rotating stall, and 3) improvement in stability of the combustion process, especially for low emissions combustor.
-One example is that the natural aerodynamic instabilities of turbomachines often limit their performance, but increased stability potentially leads to lighter more efficient compressors with fewer stages and shorter airfoil chords, reduced fan noise from lower tip speeds, faster engine acceleration as the surge constraints have been removed, and greater operating flexibility.
-The piezoresistive sensing approach adopted by Kulite is extremely well suited in terms of device performance, component utility, and systems integration to all the mentioned applications.
-The DC and low frequency components are ideal for use by conventional engine control logic, while the high frequency information is needed for stall avoidance and control. and aeromechanical diagnostics.
-Of course, operational capability at these extreme temperatures and high vibration levels implies that this technology is also well suited for a variety of additional applications across many industries.
+The modern FADEC controls the starting, steady operation and transient conditions of a gas turbine and incorporates fault tolerant designs appropriate to a flight critical system.
+The ability of a FADEC to process the many sensor inputs from an engine, to apply sophisticated control laws and control a range of actuators simultaneously, enables many modern gas turbines to function economically and reliably.
+The next steps, which are predicted, to generate a significant improvement in efficiency of operation of a gas turbine have been identified as: 1) afterburner acoustic screech and rumble development and control, 2) the improvement in stability of compressors through the anticipation and suppression of surge and rotating stall, and 3) improvement in stability of the combustion process.
+The natural aerodynamic instabilities of turbomachines often limit their performance, but increased stability potentially leads to lighter more efficient compressors with fewer stages and shorter airfoil chords, reduced fan noise from lower tip speeds, faster engine acceleration as the surge constraints have been removed, and greater operating flexibility.

+The piezoresistive approach adopted by Kulite is extremely well suited in terms of device performance, component utility, and systems integration to a variety of important applications on current and advanced airbreathing propulsion The extraordinary temperature systems. capability of these transducers, in the vicinity of 620°C (1150°F), combined with their high DC accuracy imply that they are applicable to a wide range of current and future pressure sensing applications.
+For example, compressor exit temperatures are now approaching 650°C (1200°F).
+So, in addition to afterburner screech development and control, which the transducer design is ideal for, these units can be used for measurement of compressor exit pressures.
+The DC and low frequency components would be used for conventional engine control logic, while the high frequency information is needed for stall avoidance and control and aeromechanical diagnostics.
+Of course, operational capability at compressor exit temperature implies that this technology is also well suited for main combustor measurements, both for development testing and active burner stabilization.